ClearThinker/Course-Coding/README.md

 # Course-Coding

-# This code is for exploring data.
+# This repository is for course datasets